agj/copy-paste-js/README.md

 const gt = a => b => b > a;
 ```

+Takes a value `a`, and returns a function that returns whether argument `b` is greater than `a`.

 #### gte

 ```js
 const gte = a => b => b >= a;
 ```

+Takes a value `a`, and returns a function that returns whether argument `b` is greater than or equal to `a`.

 #### lt